RandomityGuy/MBG-Web-Rewind/README.md

 - Replays - local and leaderboard

 ## Usage
-Start a level, press and hold 'R' to rewind
+Start a level, press and hold 'Left Shift' to rewind

 ## Building
 To compile, run `npm install`, then `npm run compile`.
 For fast building after initial build, do `npm run watch-fast`.